akrost/CarND-TrafficSignClassifier/README.md

 ### 3. Certainty of the model

-The code for making predictions on my final model is located in the 25th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 25th cell of the IPython notebook.

-For the first image, the model classifies the immage correctly but it is not very sure since other speed limit signs seem to be quite similar.
+For the first image, the model classifies the image correctly but it is not very sure since other speed limit signs seem to be quite similar.
 The top five soft max probabilities were

 | Probability   |     Prediction	       	|
 |:-------------:|:-------------------------:|